-The account of Jael is found in the book of Judges Chapter 4 & 5, during a time when Israel was under threat from an enemy within their borders.
-The Canaanites were uprising.
-They were led by king Jabin, who had cruelly oppressed the people for a period of twenty years.
-The commander of his army, Sisera, had a significant military advantage as he had nine hundred chariots.
-The Canaanites’ were using the might of their army to re-establish the Canaanites’ power in the North of the country.
+In the book of Judges Chapter 4 & 5, we find the story of exactly who was Jael in the Bible.
+The Israelites, for over twenty years, had been oppressed by the Canaanites, led by king Jabin.
+The commander of Jabin’s army was Sisera, and he had a significant military advantage over Israel as he had nine hundred chariots.
+The Canaanites’ were using the might of their army to re-establish their power in the North of the country.
 So how does Jael fit into this story?

 Jael was married to Heber, a Kenite.
 The Kenites were a clan of metal workers, who had allied themselves with Israel from the time of Moses.
 Heber however had left the other Kenites and moved from the South of the country up to the North.
 This was where king Jabin was assembling his large army.
 A metal worker would be in demand for an army with so many chariots, and so Heber had formed a profitable alliance with king Jabin.